lateefah-al/home-network/documentation.md

 ## 8. Network Diagram

-The network diagram was created using Cisco Packet Tracer to visually represent both physical and logical topology of the home network.
+The network diagram was created using draw.io to visually represent both physical and logical topology of the home network.

 ![Network Topology](network.drawio.png)